|

 The Gemini design incorporates surface mounted PC board technology for reliable performance in the field.
 The main control board also has autoguider and accessory ports to allow full remote control of the system, either via a local PC, via a LAN or via the internet.
 Gemini has been successfully tested with Software Bisques IAS server software.

-Optional GPS Reciever: A GPS system is not necessary for using the Gemini system, and it has been my experience that one will have a need for GPS only to expedite some software set ups at locations that are far from where one routinely operates the system.
-Even when in distant countries, there are alternative ways to set up and index a "Go To" mount.
-But we give you the option of a plug-in GPS receiver made by Garmin that is the "plug-and-play"* solution for the Losmandy Gemini mounts and is also compatible with most other premium 'go to' mounts.
-With this option, Gemini will directly read the data via the RS232 output and set your mount's date, UTC time and location automatically a startup.
+Optional GPS Reciever: A GPS system is not necessary for using the Gemini system, and it has been our experience at Company Seven that one will have a need for GPS only to expedite some software set ups at locations that are far from where one routinely operates the system.
+Even when in distant countries there are alternative ways to set up and index a 'Go To' mount.
+But we give you the option of a plug-in GPS receiver made by Garmin that is the "plug-and-play"* solution for the Losmandy Gemini mounts.
+The basic unit is also compatible with most other premium 'go to' mounts although the wiring of the connector may require a custom interface cable to work with the next system.
+With this GPS Receiver option attached the Gemini will directly read the data via the RS232 output and set your mount's date, UTC time, and location automatically upon startup and initiation.

 * This requires a Gemini system with Level 3, v1.10 or later firmware that will automatically probe GPS receivers at 4800 and 9600 bit/s.